ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.apcups/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.
 ## Changelog
+### 4.0.0 (2024-05-10)
+ - BREAKING!
+1. Added support of multiple UPS so states structure was changed.
+All existed states will be deleted.
+Please do backup before upgrade the adapter!
+Also existed configuration will be lost.
+Please re-configure the adapter and add one or more devices to it.
+2. Minimal js-controller version is 5.0.19
+3. Minimal admin version is 6.13.16
+### 3.0.1 (2024-04-25)
+ - Update dependencies
 ### 3.0.0 (2024-04-22)
  - BREAKING!
 Changed the minimal version of nodejs to 18, js-controller to 4.0.0
 ### 2.0.0 (2024-02-17)